 Are you using Pediasure to boost nutrients in your child’s diet?

 The kids I am talking about are generally healthy but eat a lot of processed, pro-inflammatory foods as well as PediaSure®.
-The children with medical issues like a G-tube, poor growth, autism, sensory integration challenges, and extremely particular eaters are in an entirely different category.
+Children with medical issues like a G-tube, poor growth, autism, sensory integration challenges, and extremely picky eaters are in an entirely different category.
 Some of these children need intensive therapy and other support before they begin eating certain foods.

-But if you are a parent who is giving your child PediaSure® to be sure she is getting adequate vitamins and minerals from her food, then this information (including the recipes below) are for you.
-A natural alternative to Pediasure.
+But if you are a parent who is giving your child PediaSure® to be sure she is getting adequate vitamins and minerals from her food, then this information about a natural alternative to Pediasure® (including the recipes below) is for you.

 A Whole-Foods Diet Instead Of Supplements